SHervoe-Hansen/SI-Cavity-Formation/README.md

 1. [ ] Conduct MD simulations of pure water using the OPC model (will serve as our reference state for ermod later)
 2. [ ] Conduct MD simulations of salt solutions (≤ 1 M) (will serve as our reference state for ermod later)
 3. [ ] Analyze the simulations of the salt solutions and pure water in terms of radial distribution function (RDF) between the ions-water and water-water and establish the "local domain" in which water is perturbed by the ions.
-4. [ ] Conduct MD simulations of a hydrophobic solute (start with an LJ sphere) with varying sizes (sigma) ranging from below and above the "local domain cutoff" previously established.
-In case of LJ sphere keep epsilon fixed.
+4. [ ] Conduct MD simulations of a hydrophobic solute (hydrocarbon) with varying sizes.
 The simulations should be conducted in both pure water and salt solutions.
 5. [ ] Determine the solvation free energy of the hydrophobic solute in water and salt solutions using ERMOD.
 6. [ ] Illustrate how the difference in solvation free energy of the hydrophobic solute between water and salt solutions is varying with solute size.